 On July 23, 1866, the Cincinnati Red Stockings were organized, and from 1867 to 1870 their record was 175 wins, 15 losses, 1 draw.
 Base-ball, to that time, had been “a Gentleman’s game”: even if the Reds beat everyone’s brains in.

 Antioch enters the first-ever category, however, on May 31 of that year.
 Scheduled to play (who else?)
 Cincinnati, the game was mercifully called off due to pouring rain in Yellow Springs.
 Yes, May 31, 2016, is the 147th anniversary—if I did the math correctly—of the first-ever professional-baseball rain out.
+The story was posted on June 3, 1869, by one Harry M. Millar, a reporter for the Cincinnati Commercial.

 Whether Yellow Springs rain checks were issued by its bastion of U.S. liberal-arts education I do not know.
 But I do thank super-sleuth and Columbus mathematician Paul Ponomarev for once again inspiring a blog with a surprising factoid as a new baseball season gets underway.
 Paul might also check my “yearly calculation.”